• Skip to primary navigation

 Notes

-* A granulated sweetener in the frosting will feel grainy - so please use a powdered sweetener.
+• A granulated sweetener in the frosting will feel grainy, so please use a powdered sweetener.
 If using a powdered sweetener in the frosting instead of stevia, it's possible that you would need to add a bit more heavy cream to get the right consistency.

-Ideally, you would grate the carrots very finely by hand or in a food processor.
+• Ideally, you would grate the carrots finely by hand or in a food processor.
 But I often buy pre-shredded carrots.
 I give them a quick extra chop before using them since they tend to be shredded pretty coarsely.

 Nutrition per Serving

-Serving: 1slice | Calories: 344kcal | Carbohydrates: 8g | Protein: 9g | Fat: 32g | Saturated Fat: 7g | Sodium: 235mg | Fiber: 3g | Sugar: 3g
+Serving: 1 slice | Calories: 344 kcal | Carbohydrates: 8 g | Protein: 9 g | Fat: 32 g | Saturated Fat: 7 g | Sodium: 235 mg | Fiber: 3 g | Sugar: 3 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-More Low-Carb Desserts
+More Desserts

-• Keto mug cake served on a white plate with a fork.
+• Keto mug cake is served on a white plate with a fork.

 Keto Mug Cake